 Residents present cases to faculty and fellow residents for discussion, focusing on opportunities for quality improvement.

-All residents and faculty attend a monthly research committee meeting that takes place the second Monday of the month.
+All residents and faculty attend a monthly research committee meeting.
 During this meeting, we review all ongoing research and new project proposals.
 The committee:

 On two Wednesdays each month, we gather for protected educational time.
 Afternoon conferences include: